billster45/ScienceCritAI/README.md

 ---

 ### [Successful application of dietary ketogenic metabolic therapy in patients with glioblastoma: a clinical study](https://billster45.github.io/ScienceCritAI/Glioblastoma_ketogenic_therapy_summary_20250224_193549.html)
-**Why read this:** This paper presents a clinical study that explores the impact of a ketogenic diet on the survival rates of patients with glioblastoma multiforme, revealing a significant difference in 3-year survival rates between adherent and non-adherent groups.
-The findings suggest a potential link between dietary interventions and improved outcomes in cancer treatment, making it a noteworthy contribution to the field of cancer research.
+**Why read this:** This paper presents a clinical study that explores the impact of a ketogenic diet on the survival rates of patients with glioblastoma multiforme (GBM).
+The findings indicate a significant difference in 3-year survival rates between patients adhering to the ketogenic diet and those who did not, suggesting a potential therapeutic role for dietary interventions in cancer treatment.

 **Date:** 2025-02-24
 **Journal:** Frontiers in Nutrition